Stewmath/startrek25_rtools/README.md

 * `--compressfile <infile> <outfile>`

-Compress a file to be used in the "patches" directory.
+Compresses a file to be used in the "patches" directory.

 * `--decompressfile <infile> <outfile>`

-Decompress a file from the "patches" directory.
+Decompresses a file from the "patches" directory.

 * `--dumpallfiles <trek_dir> <output_dir>`

-Decompress all files from DATA.001/DATA.RUN/DATA.DIR into the given folder.
+Decompresses all files from DATA.001/DATA.RUN/DATA.DIR into the given folder.

 * `--dumpallfilescmp <trek_dir> <output_dir>`

-Dump the compressed versions of all files from DATA.001/DATA.RUN/DATA.DIR into the given folder.
+Dumps the compressed versions of all files from DATA.001/DATA.RUN/DATA.DIR into the given folder.

 * `--dumprdftexttable <rdf_file> <address>`